 This training, which was developed in close collaboration with ATF, provides an overview of crime guns and firearm identification to enhance officers’ and agencies’ capacities to correctly recover and identify crime guns.

-The National Integrated Ballistic Information System's (NIBIN) information flow for many departments is a consistent stream of information expressed as NIBIN leads.
+The National Integrated Ballistic Information Network’s (NIBIN) information flow for many departments is a consistent stream of information expressed as NIBIN leads.
 It is not uncommon for a department to receive 10, 15, or even 25 of these NIBIN leads every week.
 This includes new leads linking two events as well as new events being added to existing leads.
 Each NIBIN lead links a shooting to another shooting or a recovered crime gun to a shooting, or a complex combination of those.
 NIBIN leads received by most departments can quickly outpace available resources to address them.

 This training is designed to provide an overview of navigating NIBIN leads via the geography, events, time, and solvability factors (GETS) System.